bjoxiah/perske-cli/README.md

 # Perske CLI

 Perske CLI streamlines the deployment process for JavaScript applications, including React, Angular, Svelte, and more.
-It simplifies the hosting of static sites on AWS, handling everything from file uploads to domain configuration.
+It simplifies the deployment of static sites on AWS, handling everything from file uploads to domain configuration.

 ## Installation